WHAT IS IDIOPATHIC INTRACRANIAL HYPERTENSION?

 After the MRI and the lumbar puncture, usually a diuretic medication called Diamox is used to decrease the pressure.
 Lasix and Topamax are sometimes used as well.
 In very severe cases of papilledema, sometimes steroids are used.
 Occasionally, in very severe cases, surgery to shunt the CSF fluid or surgery to protect the optic nerve (optic nerve sheath fenestration) are performed.
 Any secondary causes are also treated.

 The ophthalmologist monitors vision and resolution of papilledema to determine if treatment is working.
+Neurology and sometimes neurosurgery teams will also be involved in managing the IIH.

 The most important thing anyone can do to improve IIH is to lose weight if they are obese.
 Ask your doctor about local resources and clinics designed to assist you in your weight loss.